Tishleric/uikitxv2/memory-bank-archive/code-index.md

 #### tests/monitoring/observability/demo_circuit_breaker.py
 Demo script showing circuit breaker in action.
 Demonstrates failure detection, circuit opening, call rejection, timeout-based recovery, and SQLite writer protection under database failures.

-## Archive Structure

-### memory-bank-archive/
-A complete backup of all memory bank contents created on 2025-06-22 for preserving implementation history.
-The archive is organized into:
-- **core-docs/**: Core project documentation (projectBrief, systemPatterns, etc.)
-- **implementation-history/**: Historical dashboard and implementation documents
-- **analysis-docs/**: Analysis, guidelines, and findings documents
-- **phase-summaries/**: Phase completion summaries from development
-- **actant_pnl/**: Complete copy of the actant_pnl subfolder with all implementation history

-This archive preserves all historical context while the main memory-bank folder has been trimmed to focus on active development work.